Monamoxie/subscriba-with-mailer-lite/README.md

 - If you wish to use the  default migrations, run `php artisan migrate` or import the sql file in the root folder called  `subscriba.sql` into your database
 - Then run `php artisan serve` to fire up a development server for your project

-If you don't feel like reading, [Laracasts](https://laracasts.com) can help.
-Laracasts contains over 1500 video tutorials on a range of topics including Laravel, modern PHP, unit testing, and JavaScript.
-Boost your skills by digging into our comprehensive video library.

 ## TODO
 - An authentication layer to secure access
 - Advanced user management with the MailerLite service